openregister/specification/content/rest-api.md

 |406|Not Acceptable|The format requested is not available.|
 |500|Internal Server Error|Generic server error.|

+The payload MUST be in the requested [serialisation format](#serialisation).

+A 404 MAY have a payload with a helpful message.

 ## Serialisation

 There are two mechanisms to declare the preferred serialisation format: the